The Nepsis Foundation is …

 That, from a Seraphim-like presence at a certain wild place, beneath a star encrusted grandure of night in the Great Basin of North America- IT FILLED THE SKY.
 Then, we in our vehicle were transported about 15 miles without going in-between.2 Needless to say, there is more to it.
 Or, the human path to self-justifying, radiant simplicity [SPIRIT] is not as simple as it sounds,

-thus this Litany of Adventures
+thus this Litany of Adventures.

-well now, is it by a
+Well, is it by a

 Religious Pilgrim or Secular Picaro?

 This painting represents a series of more than 90 works in a series that stretches over several years.
 The main formal elements here are the amorphic color and space in counterpoint relationship with hardedge, linear and geometric embellishments.
 It is about the relationship between the general context of being and specific experience as open and luminous.
 This subject might also be likened to the Sipahpuni (Hopi), the point of emergence from mythic underworlds as well as the physical and psychic womb, to levels of increasing realization.
 Thus, this painting indicates secondly, a poignant moment of transition in physical and personal evolution guided by the Dragon Lord, i.e., a salvific, catalytic function of Spirit in Nature; God, if you like, or Grace.